isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 [pid 29179] fsync(10)                   = 0
 ```

-After this, the Redo-Log is no longer needed and we can take note of this:
+After this, the Redo-Log is no longer needed, and we can take note of this:

 ```console
 [pid 29187] pwrite64(3, "\200\201\23E\1\271\0&\0\0\39\22\2\0\201\255\0(\201\20\2\0\201\255\0\*\201\20\2\0\201"..., 512, 34426880) = 512